 A cookie is a small text file that may be stored on your device whenever you visit our website.
-The purpose of these cookies is to collect anonymous information relating to your web browsing and to use this to provide you with content that is compatible with your device and relevant to subjects that interest you.
+The purpose of these cookies is to collect anonymous status information relating to your web browsing, and to use this to provide you with content that is compatible with your device and relevant to subjects that interest you.
 Cookies can only be read or modified by the website that issued them.

 - To gather statistics relating to the number of visits and uses of the various elements of our website, including the number of pages viewed, the number of visits, activity, and frequency of return in order to monitor and improve our quality of service.

 - To adapt the presentation of our website to suit your display preferences, in terms of language, display resolution, operating system in use, etc.

 - To make it easier for you to use our website, for example by storing information entered into a form or the data that you have chosen to view, in order to provide you with information relevant to your interest in the activities of Inria.

 Your web browser can be configured to inform you of the presence of cookies and, if you wish, to prohibit them from being stored on your device.
 Most web browsers are configured by default to allow the storage of cookies.
 However you can, at any time, choose to disable cookies by configuring your web browser in the appropriate manner.
 Disabling some cookies may prevent you browsing certain aspects of the web site.
 The configuration options can usually be found on the ‘Tools’, ‘Options’ tab of your web browser.
 However, it is not possible for us to provide complete and up-to-data information on all web browsers as this is entirely dependent on the individual software publishers.

 Users of a range of web browsers can find more detailed information on the web sites listed below:

 - Information provided by the web browser publishers on their web sites:

 - Microsoft Internet Explorer: Managing cookies: Internet Explorer